Tamannamangla/password-generator-flask/README.md

-# password-generator-flask
-A secure and customizable Password Generator built using Python and Flask.
-Select length, uppercase, lowercase, numbers, and symbols to create strong passwords instantly.
 # 🔐 Password Generator Web App

 A simple, secure, and customizable Password Generator built with **Python** and **Flask**.
 Generate strong passwords based on your preferences — including length, uppercase, lowercase, digits, and special characters.